vusec/guardion/README.md

 **If, for some weird reason, you think running this code broke your device, you get to keep both pieces.**

 # Patches
 All code was compiled and tested on a Google Pixel, running Android 7.1.1 (Nougat), with kernel version 3.18: `android-7.1.1_r0.5 / android-msm-marlin-3.18-nougat-mr1 Pixel XL (marlin) / Pixel (sailfish)`.
-The makefiles assume that you have a ARM64 sysroot install of the Android NDK (version r11c) in `/opt/android-ndk-r11c/sysroot-arm64/`.
+The makefiles assume that you have an ARM64 sysroot install of the Android NDK (version r11c) in `/opt/android-ndk-r11c/sysroot-arm64/`.
 For more information on how to obtain such sysroot, have a look at the [Drammer README](https://github.com/vusec/drammer/blob/master/README.md).

 A typical example of how to install our patches: